When do stick insects shed their skin? Moreover, do you know how and why stick insects shed their skin?

 These are among the many questions novice stick insect owners have in relation to shedding.
 But perhaps the biggest question of all is the aforementioned ‘when do stick insects shed their skin’?

 Unfortunately, there is no simple answer to this question, and much depends on the species.
-You need to be able to recognise the signs because you shouldn’t disturb your pets during this delicate process.
+You need to be able to recognise the signs because you shouldn’t disturb your stick insects during this delicate process.
+However, know that…

 Why Do Stick Insects Shed their Skin?

-Before we answer that question, we should go into the background of stick insects and shedding.
+Before answering that question, we should go into the background of stick insects and shedding.

 Unlike butterflies, for example, this process does not change the makeup of the insect.
 The only difference between a stick insect before shedding and a stick insect after shedding is the size – they will have grown bigger.
 How much bigger always depends on the species.
 Some stick insects can be over a foot long at their maximum size while others are barely a half-inch.
 Some stick insects can double their size each time they shed.